eufossa/symfony-hackathon-2019/achievements/documentation.md

 ### Documenting Features that were Missing for Years

-While Symfony puts lots of effort into documenting all new features, it cannot be avoided that sometimes great features as missed.
+While Symfony puts lots of effort into documenting all new features, it cannot be avoided that sometimes great features are missed.
 During the weekend, new undocumented features were discovered in discussions between contributors and time finally was found to add some more articles.